Fees and Charges

 Details can be found in the link below:

-N4Private outpatient consultation fee does not include the supply of medicines, prostheses, diagnostic services or therapeutic treatments referred to Sections 3 to 7 under List of Private Charges of the Gazette (Gazette No. 24/2017).
+N6Non-subsidised outpatient consultation fee does not include the supply of medicines, prostheses, diagnostic services or therapeutic treatments referred to Sections 3 to 7 under List of Non-subsidised Charges of the Gazette (Gazette No. 44/2025).
 Medication and prostheses will be separately charged at cost.
 Alternatively, patients may purchase the medication and prostheses privately.

 (B) Definitions of Eligible Persons and Non-eligible Persons